GabrielGausachs/EstimatePressureMaps-Degree-Final-Project/README.md

 In the `config.py` file you will find the training configuration, paths and parameters.

-## Extra dades UAB
+## Extra testing with UAB data
-Explicar tema training uab i els arxius creats
+In the `testing_uab.ipynb` file you will find how we load the UAB data and test a model with it

 ## Comparison
 <img src="img/uncover.png" alt="Uncover" width="700" height="500">